 Calculating these three tithes together (averaged over three years because the Welfare Tithe was collected every third year), the total amount the Israelites had to give annually was 23 1/3% of what was produced.
 In today's language, Israel basically had a compulsory 23 1/3% income tax.

 Like with the rest of the laws, the Israelites anticipated blessings for obedience to God's command to tithe and curses if they disobeyed (Mal.
 3:10; Deut.
 28:15-68).

 Furthermore, the answers to these questions should not be based solely on church traditions, what someone has told you to do, or how you feel about the matter.
-Our ultimate authority on this issue and all issues related to our responsibilities as members of the church is the Word of God.
-It is there that you will find clear direction - God's direction.
-Have confidence that the Holy Spirit will guide and teach you as you study the Word in the area of giving.
+Our ultimate authority on this issue and all issues related to our responsibilities as members of the church is the word of God.
+It is there that you will find clear direction -- God's direction.
+Have confidence that the Holy Spirit will guide and teach you as you study the word in the important area of giving.

 Did you know that the Apostle Paul and all the other New Testament writers never taught that a Christian, a member of the Body of Christ, should tithe?
 There is no example in the Bible of the early church tithing!

 In 2 Corinthians 8-9, Paul's most extensive writing on the subject of giving, Paul exhorts the Corinthians to complete the collection for the poor at the Jerusalem church, a project that had begun a year earlier.
 In his plea, he makes it abundantly clear that giving is a heart issue.
 At no time does he mention tithing as the system to follow, the principle to use, or the starting point to follow when it comes to giving.
 Why?
 Paul clearly understood that tithing was the system of giving that was part of the Mosaic Law that God gave to His chosen nation on the earth, Israel.
 That system of giving is not for the church, the Body of Christ!